dominickjay/dominickjay.com/src/365albums/the-surface-beartook.md

 ---
-title: '#23.
-The Surface - Beartooth'
+title: 'The Surface - Beartooth'
 metaDesc: 'Day 23 of my album-a-day mini-project'
 date: 2023-12-02
 albumTitle: The Surface